ALL Metrics

 Discussion

 Additionally, we discovered that the gingivitis (G1 group) and periodontitis G2 group) have a greater proportion of Pseudomonadota.
-This phyla is the second largest group in the oral microbiome,39 and oral pathobionts may belong to this phylum.40 By comparing to Bacteroidota, Pseudomonadota was considerably more common in patients with gingivitis (p< 0.0001) but less prevalent in patients with periodontitis.
-A similar finding was also reported in China, where younger patients with T2DM had a significant abundance of Proteobacteria (synonym Pseuodomonadota).41 Even though our adult diabetic participants may be more susceptible to early inflammation of periodontal disease due to Pseudomonadota-related bacteria, the relative abundance of Actinomycetota did not differ significantly across all groups assessed, which is consistent with previous reports.42
+This phyla is the second largest group in the oral microbiome,43 and oral pathobionts may belong to this phylum.44 Descriptively, Pseudomonadota was observed to be more common in patients with gingivitis but less prevalent in patients with periodontitis, relative to Bacteroidota.
+A similar finding was also reported in China, where younger patients with T2DM had a descriptive abundance of Proteobacteria (synonym Pseuodomonadota).9 Even though our adult diabetic participants may be more susceptible to early inflammation of periodontal disease due to Pseudomonadota-related bacteria, the relative abundance of Actinomycetota did not differ descriptively across all groups assessed, which is consistent with previous reports.45

 For Rothia, R. aeria was exclusively present in the G2 group, while R. mucilaginosa and R. dentocariosa were discovered in both patient groups (G2 and G3).
 Indeed, we speculated that the way that bacteria interact with periodontopathogen in T2DM patients may be indicative that gingivitis develops into periodontitis.
-In this sense, the differences between Neisseria or Rothia association with the specific bacteria that are commonly associated with periodontal disease can be used to predict the progress of periodontal disease in patients with type 2 diabetes.
-First, we focused on the red complex bacteria (P. gingivalis, T. denticola, and T. forsythia), and Fusobacterium spp. which are the most threatening or potential pathogens that contribute to periodontal disease in adults.55 We noted, that the red complex bacteria were found in the saliva of each participant group, supporting previous findings that periodontal pathogens were present in individuals with both periodontal disease and periodontal health,.56,57 Accordingly, group G3 (diabetic individuals with periodontitis) had the highest abundance of periodontopathogens, especially P. gingivalis.
-This finding suggests a more severe dysbiosis in this population, where P. gingivalis plays a crucial role.9 The result is in line with a study that examined the subgingival microbiota of individuals with periodontal disease.34 However, it should be mentioned that variations in the host’s specific response to the opportunistic infection may have important variable in the disease’s severity.58 Furthermore, it’s also noteworthy that our diabetes patients have a significantly higher density of bridging periodontopathic bacteria (Fusobacterium spp.), which have been shown to restrict and prepare the environment for the colonization of pathogenic red complex species that lead to periodontitis.59,60 The high concentration of Fusobacterium DNA found in this study suggests that more periodontopathic bacteria colonized the oral cavity of patients with T2DM.
-In addition, Fusobacterium spp. are associated to bleeding on probing,61 a symptom that is more common in our T2DM patients who do not have any periodontal disease (not shown).
+In this sense, the descriptive differences in the association patterns between Neisseria or Rothia and specific periodontopathic bacteria may be characteristic of the progression of periodontal disease in patients with type 2 diabetes.
+First, we focused on the red complex bacteria (P. gingivalis, T. denticola, and T. forsythia), and Fusobacterium spp. which are the most threatening or potential pathogens that contribute to periodontal disease in adults.57 We noted, that the red complex bacteria were found in the saliva of each participant group, supporting previous findings that periodontal pathogens were present in individuals with both periodontal disease and periodontal health.58,59

-Moreover, it has been reported that the abundance of Neisseria in saliva is associated with periodontal health63 and the abundance of Rothia decreased in periodontitis.13 Both bacteria are essential for reducing oral nitrate.51,52 Another study found that while the overall diversity of the oral microbiome declined in mice with diabetes mellitus, Proteobacteria along with Firmicutes numbers increased.64 The information support our findings that elevated Proteobacteria abundance, with Neisseria being the most prevalent, seemed to be triggered by inflammation of the periodontal tissue in people with type 2 diabetes.
+Moreover, it has been reported that the abundance of Neisseria in saliva is associated with periodontal health65 and the abundance of Rothia decreased in periodontitis.17 Both bacteria are essential for reducing oral nitrate.53,54 Another study found that while the overall diversity of the oral microbiome declined in mice with diabetes mellitus, Proteobacteria along with Firmicutes numbers increased.66 The information support our findings that elevated Proteobacteria abundance, with Neisseria being the most prevalent, seemed to be triggered by inflammation of the periodontal tissue in people with type 2 diabetes.
 However, we recommend more studies to validate these findings.

-Literature shows, that periodontopathic bacteria (P. gingivalis, T. denticola, T. forsythia, and Fusobacterium spp.) are responsible for the development and progress of periodontal disorders.67 The study’s findings clearly showed that people with type 2 diabetes accompanied with gingivitis or periodontitis have reduced nitrate reduction efficiency, with the exception of Neisseria, which affects the ability of microorganisms to reduce nitrate in saliva.12 Therefore, the shifting of oral microbial equilibrium, particularly the balance of nitrate-reducing bacteria activities, may be the cause of periodontal inflammation in our diabetic subjects.
-Furthermore, a previous study68 demonstrated that the activity of bacteria that reduce nitrate may help minimize the risk of systemic diseases like hypertension and insulin resistance.
-Our research showed that these bacteria induce gingivitis prior to generate periodontitis.
+Literature shows, that periodontopathic bacteria (P. gingivalis, T. denticola, T. forsythia, and Fusobacterium spp.) are responsible for the development and progress of periodontal disorders.71 The study’s findings clearly showed that people with type 2 diabetes accompanied with gingivitis or periodontitis have reduced nitrate reduction efficiency, with the exception of Neisseria, which affects the ability of microorganisms to reduce nitrate in saliva.16 Therefore, the shifting of oral microbial equilibrium, particularly the balance of nitrate-reducing bacteria activities, may be the cause of periodontal inflammation in our diabetic subjects.
+Furthermore, a previous study demonstrated that the activity of bacteria that reduce nitrate may help minimize the risk of systemic diseases like hypertension and insulin resistance.
+Our descriptive finding suggest an association where these bacteria are more prevalent in gingivitis prior to periodontitis.
 Nevertheless, more study is required to validate this finding.

 Limitation